nextgis-borsch/borsch/README.md

 # Notes

 * There is additional util.cmake file for pretty print of version information to the console.
-* MSVC 2013 update 2 and later have enough C99 support to build under Windows.
+* MSVC 2015 and later have enough C99 support to build under Windows.

 #Links: